ejnij/Godot-DialogGraphPlugin/README.md

 *Note: This plugin doesn't provide any functionality to display the dialog in-game.
 This is something you should do yourself!
        I might add some basic example for reference if need be.

+[EDIT 16.10.20] Haven't touched this in a while, I'm planning on doing some work soon(ish)!

 ## Installation
 1) Place the 'addons' folder in your project folder.
 2) In the editor - Project -> Project Settings -> Plugins -> Change the status to 'Active'.